filipmagic/Domgrad/README.md

 # Domgrad
-Website for company that sells construction equipment and materials http://domgrad.hr/
+Website and custom content managment system for company that sells construction equipment and materials http://domgrad.hr/